Key Take Aways:

-Waist training is a popular method both men and women use to achieve a desired figure.
+Waist weight loss training is a popular method both men and women use to achieve a desired figure.
 Most conversations surrounding it are either about best practices, types of trainers, or if there are any health concerns.
 There is little to no talk on whether or not an age limit is necessary.
 Since a waist trainer is still not recognized as a common undergarment, there are no laws pertaining to its safety measures.
 However, that does not mean that it should be done by just anyone.

 So what age is it safest to start a waist trainer routine?
 Can anyone be “too young” or “too old”?
 Before tackling these, let us first explore how training affects our bodies.